 - They’re ready to turn over when the sides start looking dry and bubbly, and you can easily slip your spatula underneath and see that they’re getting brown.

-- Flip and cook the other side until brown.
+- Flip and cook the other side until golden brown.

 - Top with butter, syrup or jam, and (very important!) a dollop of whipped cream.
 Sprinkle a little cinnamon over all for a fancier (and yummier) look.